 In 2012/13 The Principal’s Club partnered with Children of Hope Uganda.
 This partnership was so successful that it continues to this day.
 The mission at COHU is to use education as a primary tool to promote the recovery and reintegration of war-affected children in Northern Uganda.

-Club highlights this year included seeing our CGS uniforms make it all the way to Barlonyo, the Shoe Drive, Pancake Breakfast, and the Mothers Helping Mothers Mother's Day Tea hosted by The Principal's Club.
+Club highlights include the Shoe Drive, Pancake Breakfast, and the Mothers Helping Mothers Mother's Day Tea hosted by The Principal's Club.

 Real Food for Real Kids

 CGS is very proud to partner with Real Food For Real Kids, a Toronto company dedicated to using whole, natural and organic ingredients.
 RFRK provides our students with tasty, nutritious and well-balanced lunches five days a week.
 We are pleased to announce the addition of the RFRK snack program in our Preschool classroom and After Care program as of September 2015.

 Lunches are delivered to CGS every day and served hot in our lunch room by our RFRK Lunch Club coach.
 The Lunch Club Coach also educates the children about the nutritional value of their food, where it comes from and who grows it.
 Menus are globally inspired to help children develop and expand their palette.

 Registration and administration is simple and easy for parents.
 Learn more about this amazing company and view sample menus.

 Children’s Garden School offers before and after care for those parents requiring an extended school day for their children.